 How Can EMDR Help Me?

 EMDR effectively treats a variety of traumatic conditions.
-These include loss or injury, auto accidents, fire, rape, assault, injury and natural disaster experiences.
-It also works well for witnessing violence, childhood abuse, violent crime victimization, and depression stemming from trauma.
+For example, these include loss or injury, auto accidents, fire, rape, assault, injury and natural disaster experiences.
+Moreover, it works well for witnessing violence, childhood abuse, violent crime victimization, and depression stemming from trauma.
 Many people suffering PTSD use alcohol or drugs to self-medicate symptoms of this mental disorder.
-Once the traumatic events are dealt with, addiction treatment can be addressed.
+However, once the traumatic events are dealt with, addiction treatment can be addressed.

 EMDR helps most when part of a variety of therapies.
 The therapy for trauma helps you replace anxiety and fear with positive thoughts and images.
-It also helps you gain greater motivation, let go of trauma memories, release unrealistic guilt and shame, trust others more easily and resolve relationship problems.
+Additionally, it helps you gain greater motivation.
+It can also help you let go of trauma memories and release unrealistic guilt and shame.
+Finally, you can also trust others more easily and resolve relationship problems.

 How Long has EMDR Therapy Been Used in Addiction Treatment?